avanishandilya/DiscordProject/README.md

 1. It is a very small dataset, so it does not represent all of the Discord population.
 2. Since I was able to create the dataset, it did not provide much practice for data cleaning.
 Therefore, demonstration of that skill is limited.
 3. It was a very time consuming and inefficient way of collecting the data.

+## Processing the Data
+As already noted, data cleaning did was not required.
+Before the processing of the data, here is an image of what the data looked like in Excel.